 An important note:

-Your liability insurance will not cover your own truck if you’re at-fault in an accident or if the truck is otherwise damaged.
+Your liability insurance will probably not cover your own truck if you’re at-fault in an accident or if the truck is otherwise damaged.
 That’s why physical damage insurance can be valuable when it comes to protecting your business.

 3. Cargo insurance.

-Cargo insurance will protect the load that you’re hauling.
+Cargo insurance can protect the load that you’re hauling.
 It covers losses like fire, theft, and collision.
 You’re responsible for the load, so if you’re in an accident and the load is destroyed, you could be on the hook.

 4. Trucker’s general liability.

-Truckers’ general liability will cover your legal obligation if the services your business provides or its (non-driving) day-to-day operations cause bodily injury or property damage.
+Truckers’ general liability can cover your legal obligation if the services your business provides or its (non-driving) day-to-day operations cause bodily injury or property damage.
 It’s usually an inexpensive coverage, but it can help you if you’re ever found liable for bodily injury or property damage.

 5. Pollution/Hazmat coverage.